 Derek Powazek’s article “It’s 2008.
 I can’t believe we haven’t figured this out.” spoke loudly to me.
 I’m tired of content scrapers.
 I’ve had articles stolen, simply because they covered popular subjects I’m still offering full text in my feed, but for Derek, that’s no longer an option.
 The problem with splogs and spam in… Continue reading Scraped

+If you publish an RSS feed, does it give others the right to repurpose your content as they see fit?
 I have been noticing frequent trackbacks from a couple of sites when I’ve tagged articles with a keyword of “adsense”.
 On the surface, this isn’t a big deal.
 When I checked the sites out, however,… Continue reading RSS Fair Use?

 Google has released some pretty impressive products in the past couple of years: Gmail, Google News, Google Desktop, Google Earth, etc. Sadly, Google Reader doesnâ€™t fall into that category.
 I know itâ€™s still in the Labsâ€¦ but Google Reader is a big disappointment.
 Adding feeds to your subscriptions is a bit of a hassle (unless… Continue reading Google Reader Revisited